Published July 20, 2021. Updated February 8, 2024. Open access. Peer-reviewed. | Purchase book ❯ |

 Etymology: The generic name Pholidobolus comes from the Greek words pholidos (=scale) and bolos (=lump),6 and probably refers to the imbricated or mounted scales.
 The specific epithet condor refers to Cordillera del Cóndor, the mountain range where the species was discovered.1

 See it in the wild: Pholidobolus condor is an extremely rare species, known only from its type locality.
-With so few individuals reported, it is unlikely to be observed in the wild even after several days looking.
-It appears the best way to locate individuals of this species is by scanning in bromeliads and low vegetation during hours of sunshine.
+With so few individuals reported, this lizard is unlikely to be observed in the wild even after several days searching for it.
+It appears the best way to search for individuals of this species is by scanning bromeliads and low vegetation during hours of sunshine.

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.